US579/VersionChange/README.md

-# VersionChange
+# compliance-content-nz VersionChange

 ## env

-this script is for increasing all the version of compliance-content-nz by 1
+this script is for increasing all the version of compliance-content-nz by one

 * for mac version need to install `python3`